martinlynge/bit-docs/content/docs/isolating-and-tracking-components.md

 }
 ```

-In order to track this component, simply use the [bit add](/docs/cli-add.html) command, list the files that compose this component and set an ID for the component.
+In order to track this component, use the [bit add](/docs/cli-add.html) command, list the files that compose this component and set an `ID` for it.

 ```bash
 $ bit add src/hello-world.js src/index.js --id hello/world